-Here’s some advice from a Professional Matchmaker on how to find the positives in being single regardless of what day of the year it is:
+Here’s some advice on how to find the positives in being single regardless of what day of the year it is:

 Instead of feeling down about your single status, flip it in your head and tell yourself, “I’m single because I’m waiting for a good relationship, and won’t settle for anything less.”
 When you make positive statements, you feel a greater sense of control over your life and feel happier and proud as a result.
 Don’t just be confident about your single status — be a little cocky!
 Ask any unhappily married person, you can feel way more alone in a bad relationship than you can when you are actually alone.